 Case 3 - Retrieve Specific Information for Display and Retrieve several Documents Process Flow: The third case combines the two cases above with the capability to associate in sequence the Retrieve Specific Information and the Retrieve Document for Display transactions.
 This allows for links to persistent documents within the returned specific information or for having persistent documents reference other persistent documents.
-For example, the user requests a

-1100 persistent documents reference other persistent documents.
 For example, the user requests a summary of recent discharge reports, and then selects a specific document referenced in that summary list.
 From the discharge report displayed to the user, the user selects a specific surgery report.
 This surgery report is retrieved and displayed.